eduMFA/eduMFA/doc/installation/upgrade.rst

 .. code-block:: bash

-   tar -zcf eduMFA-old.tgz /opt/eduMFA
+   tar -zcf edumfa-old.tgz /opt/eduMFA

 and your database:

 .. code-block:: bash

-   source /opt/eduMFA/bin/activate
+   source /opt/edumfa/bin/activate
    edumfa-manage backup create

 Running upgrade
 ^^^^^^^^^^^^^^^

-Starting with version 2.17 the script ``eduMFA-pip-update`` performs the update of the python virtualenv and the DB schema.
+Starting with version 2.17 the script ``edumfa-pip-update`` performs the update of the python virtualenv and the DB schema.

 Just enter your python virtualenv (you already did so, when running the backup) and run the command:

-   eduMFA-pip-update
+   edumfa-pip-update

 The following parameters are allowed: